villares/faded-parsons-visual/README.md

 ### Automating YAML generation from puzzle source code

-Also inside the `parson_probs` folder, you will find some `.py` files that contain py5 imported mode style code for a problem, with added annotations like `#0given` as explained above, and some extra special comments, like`#REMOVE` on some lines, and commened out lines with code containing `!BLANK`.
+Also inside the `parson_probs` folder, you will find some `.py` files that contain py5 imported mode style code for a problem, with added annotations like `#0given` as explained above, and some extra special comments containing `!REMOVE` on some lines, as well as commented out lines with code containing `!BLANK`.
 Those scripts will generate the YAML problem file and the image file for the problem description.

 ## About the main prototipe page